This post may contain affiliate links. Please read my disclosure.

 So, now let’s get no-baking! 😉

-How to make gluten-free cookie dough bites
+How to make chocolate chip cookie dough bites

 First, line a baking sheet with parchment paper and set aside.
 Add unsweetened applesauce, coconut sugar, pure maple syrup and vanilla extract to a mixing bowl.